A Tenant’s Guide to Rental Property Repairs

 An email or text message outlining the issue creates a paper trail that’s handy, especially for more significant or urgent problems.

-For non-urgent repairs, landlords are generally expected to address the issue within 7-14 days.
+For non-urgent repairs, landlords are generally expected to acknowledge the issue within 7-14 days.

 However, urgent repairs, like electrical faults or burst pipes, need immediate attention.